10 Feb 2014

 Re-reading in the last couple of days, in preparation for reading Plass’s latest ‘Sacred Diary’ book, I enjoyed it afresh, and yes, despite knowing most of the punchlines and the general outcome of the stories, I still found myself laughing out loud more than once.
 I could hardly put it down at times.

 Highly recommended, although it makes the most sense to read this after at least the first and preferably all three of the original Sacred Diary Trilogy.
-I am delighted to see that it is still in print on both sides of the Atlantic, although it can often be found second-hand.
+I am delighted to see that it is still in print on both sides of the Atlantic, as well as being widely available second-hand.

 Review copyright 2014 Sue's Book Reviews